 FTC affiliate disclosure example: “I get commissions for purchases made through links in this post.”

-Conclusion: affiliate disclosures make your website compliant and user friendly
+Affiliate disclosures make your website compliant and user-friendly

-As we have seen in this article, when you are hosting an affiliate website – or otherwise engage in promoting affiliate links – you are required to use affiliate disclosures to inform your readers.
+As we have seen in this article, when hosting an affiliate website or promoting affiliate links, you must use affiliate disclosures to inform your readers.

-You might have an impact on the decisions that people make and the products that they buy.
-Itโs only natural that you let them know what is informing those decisions.
+You might impact people’s decisions and the products they buy.
+It’s only natural to let them know what informs those decisions.

-Even if it wasnโt required by law, it would simply be a good business practice to be transparent towards your readers.
-Youโre making an impact on their lives.
-The least you could do is let them know how that impact came to be and what your interest in it is.
+Even if it wasn’t required by law, it would be good business practice to be transparent to your readers.
+You’re making an impact on their lives, so the least you could do is let them know how that impact came to be and express your interest in it.